stefanuebe/tabs-extension/README.md

-# Tabs Extension
+# Tab sheet Extension

 This addon extends the Vaadin 10 Tabs with a few additional features.
-This features may deprecate in future when they move into core.
+This features may deprecate in future if the core provides similar functions.

 ## Development instructions

-The activation of the feature orientates on the Java 8 API by "extending" a given component.

-### Filter for selection
+### Creating a common filter

 The extension allows you to set a list of filterable components for a `Tabs` instance that should not fire a selection change event.
 With this feature you may add components, that the user can interact with and let them handle the selection manually.

-**Creating a common filter**
 ```
 String[] arrayOfTagNames = new String[] {"vaadin-button", "vaadin-text-field", ...};
 TabsExtension.createFilterForTabs(tabs, arrayOfTagNames);
 ```

-**Disable tab selection via keyboard**
+### Disable tab selection via keyboard

 This method is needed when you add writable components (like a text field) as part of you tabs or as a tab sheet component.
 Otherwise the tab sheet will select text matching tabs when you "type" the respective key.